Childhood Abuse Related Dissociative Disorders (CARDD)

 Documentary Film, I am We

-Milissa Kaufman MD, PhD, Jaime Pollack, Sherry Winternitz, MD, Jonathan Wolff, BS, and other members of CAARD, collaborated with film maker Ron Davis on I am We, a documentary about DID.
+Milissa Kaufman MD, PhD, Jaime Pollack, Sherry Winternitz, MD, Jonathan Wolff, BS, and other members of CARDD, collaborated with film maker Ron Davis on I am We, a documentary about DID.
 The documentary follows several individuals, and their families, attending the annual Healing Together conference.

 This film, currently in post-production, takes viewers into the world of DID with a goal of better understanding how people living with the disorder navigate life.